Barnstorming!

 NC10780 Model

 NC10780 suffered at least two accidents while under Earhart’s command in Beech-Nut livery.
 The NASM record alludes to repairs being made at the factory at the time Beech-Nut bought it.
 It is not clear if the repairs were the result of an accident.
+These repairs could account, too, for the change in color scheme from the original red (see factory order sheet, above) to green.

-Between 1932 and 1934 ownership passed between two individuals and their corporate entity, Gyro-Ads., Inc., Howard Beach, NY (S.S.
+Between 1932 and 1934 ownership of NC10780 passed between two individuals and their corporate entity, Gyro-Ads., Inc., Howard Beach, NY (S.S.
 Pike, President; Frank Saglimbene, Sec.-Treas.).
 It suffered an accident at Valley Stream, NY on May 7, 1933 and was repaired.
 Sometime in 1934 it was sold to Monard Flyers, Inc., Woodhaven, NY.
 There is no NASM record of Monard’s use of the aircraft.

 On May 23, 1936, Monard Flyers sold NC10780 to Morton Ingebritsen, Oslo, Norway.
 It was exported to Norway in May 1936 under export certificate #E-1923.
 No further information.
 Does anyone know what happened to NC10780?